How did this teenager’s drawing wind up in a Jasper Johns painting at the Whitney?

 Resolution

-In the end, as Johns’s retrospective opens Wednesday, “Slice” will be presented in New York just as he would likely prefer: without an explanation from him.
+In the end, as Johns’s retrospective opens Wednesday, “Slice” will be presented in New York just as he would probably prefer: without an explanation from him.

 He declined several interview requests to discuss the painting.
 Pskowski, his assistant, asked for emailed questions, as did Rollins.
-(The Whitney did not make its chief curator Scott Rothkopf available for comment.)
+(The Whitney did not make its chief curator, Scott Rothkopf, available for comment.)
 More than a week later, Johns and Rollins responded by email through Chris Giglio, a spokesman brought in earlier this month.

-Rollins did not address O’Connell by name, but addressed accusations that Johns took advantage of someone with less power.
+Rollins did not address O’Connell by name but addressed accusations that Johns took advantage of someone with less power.

-Johns, according to Rollins, did not know Togodgue’s identity until after he finished the painting, and had Rollins ask Clark, the surgeon, to help him get in touch.
+Johns, according to Rollins, did not know Togodgue’s identity until after he finished the painting and had Rollins ask Clark, the surgeon, to help him get in touch.

 In August, lawyers representing Johns and Togodgue reached a licensing agreement.
 Both sides say that the agreement is private but that they are happy with it.
-“Slice” will be sold by the Matthew Marks Gallery, with the proceeds going to Johns’s non-profit.
+“Slice” will be sold by the Matthew Marks Gallery, with the proceeds going to Johns’s nonprofit.

 At the Whitney, Togodgue’s name will be included in the wall label for “Slice.”
 It reads in part: “Johns silkscreened an anatomical diagram of a knee, which he originally saw in his orthopedist’s office, drawn and signed by a high school student named Jéan Marc Togodgue.”